AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/segmentation.md

 >[!NOTE]
 >
 >To add or edit segments, the Report Builder segment interface launches the Analytics segment builder in a Microsoft Internet Explorer window.
-Your report builder session will stay active.
+Your Report Builder session will stay active.
 Browsers other than Internet Explorer are not supported for this operation.

 1. In the segment panel of Step 1 of the Request Wizard, click **[!UICONTROL Add]**.
 1. An Internet Explorer window launches that opens the Analytics Segment Builder interface.
 For information on how to build segments, refer to [Analytics segmentation](https://experienceleague.adobe.com/docs/analytics/components/segmentation/seg-home.html).